If you don’t need advice yet and just want to see the rates:

 We’ll start with a free home value estimate from Brookfield RPS or Teranet/Purview.

-If my line is busy, I’m open to chatting via any of the social media sites listed above but please don’t provide personal information or documents via social media.
+If my line is busy, please leave a message.
+Also, I’m open to chatting via any of the social media sites listed above—but please don’t provide personal information or documents via social media.

 While we’re connecting, please read this:

 I have worked in mortgages in Ontario since 2004.
 Over the years, I have specialized in Alt-A lending, alternative lending, private lending, business-for-self mortgages, consolidation loans, refinances, new home construction lending, modular construction lending, marital division of asset mortgages, mortgages for estate settlements, mortgages in a company name, and private mortgage investments.